-- When processing personal data, taking other appropriate security measures, especially legal, technical, and organizational measures to prevent unauthorized or unlawful data processing (Article 19(1), Personal Data Law). - Using and storing personal data on storage systems and media with technology that protects against illegal or accidental access, dissemination, modification, or copying (Article 19(10), Personal Data Law). - Locating the data center or data server in the territory of Russia, if the data operator collects and processes personal data of Russian individuals (Article 2, Federal Law No. 242-FZ of July 21, 2014 on Amending Certain Legislative Acts Concerning Updating the Procedure for Personal Data Processing in Information-Telecommunication Networks (Data Localization Law); Article 18(5), Personal Data Law).
-For more on localization requirements, see Question 21. - Notifying the Federal Service for Supervision of Communications, Information Technology, and Mass Media (Roskomnadzor) to register before processing personal data, unless an exception applies (Article 22(1), Personal Data Law).
-For more on notification, see Question 7. - Blocking or restricting access to wrongfully processed personal data after learning of a breach or receiving a notice from the data subject (Article 21(1), Personal Data Law).
+- When processing personal data, taking other appropriate security measures, especially legal, technical, and organizational measures to prevent unauthorized or unlawful data processing (Article 19(1), Personal Data Law).
+For more on security requirements, see Question 15 and Practice Note, Information Security Considerations (Russian Federation). - Using and storing personal data on storage systems and media with technology that protects against illegal or accidental access, dissemination, modification, or copying (Article 19(10), Personal Data Law).
+For more on security requirements, see Question 15 and Practice Note, Information Security Considerations (Russian Federation). - Locating the data center or data server in the Russian Federation territory, if the data operator collects and processes personal data of Russian individuals (Article 18(5), Personal Data Law, as amended by Federal Law No. 242-FZ on Amending Certain Legislative Acts Concerning Updating the Procedure for Personal Data Processing in Information-Telecommunication Networks (July 21, 2014)).
+For more on localization requirements, see Question 21 and Country Q&A, Data Localization Laws: Russian Federation. - Notifying the Federal Service for Supervision of Communications, Information Technology, and Mass Media (Roskomnadzor) to register before processing personal data, unless an exception applies (Article 22(1), Personal Data Law).
+For more on notification, see Question 7 and Country Q&A, Data Protection Authority Registration and Data Protection Officer Requirements for Data Controllers: Russian Federation: Questions 2 and 3. - Blocking or restricting access to wrongfully processed personal data after learning of a breach or receiving a notice from the data subject (Article 21(1), Personal Data Law).